-Lawsuits were filed in New York, California, New Jersey and Connecticut on behalf of the thousands of drug company salespeople across the country who are seeking overtime wages dating back two to six years, under federal and state statutes of limitations, according to reports in The LA Times and Associated Press.
+Lawsuits were filed in New York, California, New Jersey and Connecticut on behalf of the thousands of drug company salespeople across the country and seek overtime wages dating back two to six years, under federal and state statutes of limitations, according to reports in The LA Times and Associated Press.

 The companies affected are Pfizer, GlaxoSmithKline, Johnson & Johnson, AstraZeneca, Amgen, Eli Lilly, Hoffmann-La Roche, Bayer and Boehringer Ingelheim.

 Plaintiffs entered the suits earlier this month following Pfizer’s announcement that it will lay off a fifth of its US sales staff, according to the Times.

 One former Lilly rep interviewed by the AP said she quit after 18 years because her job encroached on weekends and vacations.
 She said Lilly told her when she started that she would be exempt from overtime.

 Another plaintiff, a 20-year Pfizer veteran, said her company’s overtime requirements were “unfair” and that her boss said she “needed to be engaged in business 24/7.”